 The Board may, from time to time, permit a person whose first term as President will cease under sub- clause 26.5(b) to be re-elected as President for one further two year term in accordance with the Board Elections Policy.

-The Board has the option, and may exercise that option, to fill the Immediate Past President position created by sub-clause 25.2(c) for a period not exceeding twelve (12) months immediately after the date that the President’s term ceases under sub-clause 26.5(b).

 President’s Powers

 The President is an ex officio member of all councils, Committees, panels and working parties of all Committees and groups of the Association.